zarusz/Training_IoT/README.md

 #### Exercise

 1. Add 2 more LEDs to the device (e.g. port 2 & 3).
+	* Since we have auto discovery, the device code should be the only place that requires an update.
 2. Add support for `switch` feature.
-	* Connect the new relay module part.
+	* Connect the new relay module part (it will be explained).
-	* The web app already handles the `switch` type.
+	* The web app already handles the `switch` type, so just updated the device.

 ToDo